Emergency management: New Zealand

 In New Zealand, responsibility may be handled at either the local or national level depending on the scope of the emergency/disaster.
 Within each region, local governments are organized into 16 Civil Defence Emergency Management Groups (CMGs).
 If local arrangements are overwhelmed, pre-existing mutual-support arrangements are activated.
 Central government has the authority to coordinate the response through the National Crisis Management Centre (NCMC), operated by the Ministry of Civil Defence & Emergency Management (MCDEM).
 These structures are defined by regulation, and explained in The Guide to the National Civil Defence Emergency Management Plan 2006, roughly equivalent to the U.S. Federal Emergency Management Agency's National Response Framework.

 New Zealand uses unique terminology for emergency management.
 Emergency management is rarely used, many government publications retaining the use of the term civil defence.
 For example, the Minister of Civil Defence is responsible for the MCDEM.
 Civil Defence Emergency Management is a term in its own right, defined by statute.
 The term "disaster" rarely appears in official publications; "emergency" and "incident" are the preferred terms, with the term event also being used.
 For example, publications refer to the Canterbury Snow Event 2002.

 "4Rs" is the emergency management cycle used in New Zealand, its four phases are known as Reduction, Readiness, Response, Recovery.

 Pakistan

-Disaster management in Pakistan revolves around flood disasters and focuses on rescue and relief.